NOTE: You do not have to read this entire page word-for-word. Please scroll to the sections that are relevant to your needs/interests/curiosities.

 Hi,

-My name is ______, and I am a ____ (parent, teacher, student, community member etc.) I appreciate the opportunity to speak on your proposed resolution.
+My name is ______, and I am a ____ (parent, teacher, student, community member etc.) I appreciate the opportunity to speak on your proposed policy JBA.

 Opening Statement: (State a clear and concise statement of your position and why it matters.)

-Example: The proposed resolution is not only factually untrue, it is hateful and goes against state anti-discrimination law.
+Example: The proposed policy is not only factually untrue, it is hateful and goes against state anti-discrimination law.

 Personal Story (if applicable):

-Share a brief, relevant story to show how this resolution directly impacts the board’s community and constituents.
+Share a brief, relevant story to show how this policy directly impacts the board’s community and constituents, or how similar rules have impacted your life.

 Supporting Points: (1-3 Key Arguments and Stories) Any of the talking points below can be used here, personal stories are the most impactful inclusions you can make if you have them.

-1. Share why resolutions like this are unacceptable in our community.
-You can speak to its conflicts with state law, community values like compassion or a dedication to information, or how it conflicts with the district’s proclaimed values of “care, respect, trust, and responsibility.”
+- Share why policies like this are unacceptable in our community.
+You can speak to its conflicts with state law, community values like compassion or a dedication to accurate information, or how it conflicts with the district’s proclaimed values of “care, respect, trust, and responsibility.”

-2. Provide facts, statistics, or personal experience that show why the claims made in this resolution are untrue, harmful, dangerous, or all of the above.
+- Provide facts, statistics, or personal experience that show why the claims made in this policy are untrue, harmful, dangerous, or all of the above.

 Call to Action: